Draw A Rectangle - Demo 02

 To convert 20 nickels into pennies, start at nickel, move to penny, while applying the appropriate function along the way.

-To convert those 100 penny into quarters, move from penny to quarter, but since we are moving in the opposite direction of the edge, we must apply the multiplicative inverse of that function.
+To convert those 100 pennies into quarters, on the Cayley graph, move from penny to quarter, but since we are moving in the opposite direction of the edge, we must apply the multiplicative inverse of that function.
 These functions are invertible by taking the reciprocal of the coefficient

 By taking the inverse of the coefficient, we satisfy a definition of an inverse